k2io/K2-Agent-Release-Info/README.md

 # K2-Agent-Release-Info
-This repo keeps track of all the necessary information about any Pubic K2 Agent release.
+This repo keeps track of all the necessary information about any Public K2 Agent release.